Creating Reality

 Why do they do that?

-They are lazy and don’t like taking responsibility.
+taking responsibility.
 They prefer to whine about how life isn’t fair.

 Sarah: